 – 9am: Ted’s Notebook

-Formula 1 heads to the iconic Suzuka Circuit for the Japanese Grand Prix this weekend, live on Sky Sports F1.
-Stream Sky Sports with NOW for viewers without a Sky subscription.
+Formula 1 remains at the iconic Suzuka Circuit for this weekend’s Japanese Grand Prix, with coverage live on Sky Sports F1.
+Viewers without a Sky subscription can stream Sky Sports via NOW.